Thanksgiving dinner: Desserts

 For dessert, various pies are usually served.
 Harriet Beecher Stowe described pie as "an English institution, which, transplanted on American soil, forthwith ran rampant and burst forth into an untold variety of genera and species."
 Pumpkin pie is widely regarded as the most popular and most traditional, but apple pie and pecan pie are also common favorites.
 Sweet potato pie, mince pie, cherry pie, and chocolate cream pie are served as well.
+Its common to serve the pie slice with whipped cream or ice cream, or alternatively a non-dairy substitute.
+Cookies with fall flavors include variations on pumpkin, carmel apple, gingersnap, and cranberry-oatmeal.

 Beverages

 The beverages at Thanksgiving can vary as much as the side dishes, often depending on who is present at the table and their tastes.
 In the late eighteenth and early nineteenth centuries, it was usual for Americans to consume hard cider and alcoholic punches.
-Prohibition in the 1920s restricted legal Thanksgiving options to milk, water, and lemonade.
+Prohibition in the 1920s restricted legal Thanksgiving options to non-alcoholic beverages such as milk, water and lemonade.
 Pitchers of sweet tea were often found on Southern tables even before prohibition and remain popular.
-Coffee is also frequently served at the end of Thanksgiving dinner.
+Coffee or hot chocolate are also frequently served at the end of Thanksgiving dinner.

 Spirits or cocktails may be offered before the main meal.
 On the dinner table, unfermented apple cider (still or sparkling) or wine are often served.
 Beaujolais nouveau is sometimes served; the beverage has been marketed as a Thanksgiving drink since the producers of the wine (which is made available only for a short window each year) set the annual release date to be one week before Thanksgiving beginning in 1985, and it is said to pair well with the wide variety of food served for Thanksgiving dinner.
 Thanksgiving marks the initial peak for seasonal consumption of eggnog, which is followed by a larger peak at Christmas.